Kapie77/obscure-modding-guide/README.md

 - [ObsCure Texture Editor](https://github.com/HeitorSpectre/ObsCure-Texture-Editor) - A UI tool for accessing, extracting, editing, and repacking textures from Obscure 1, Obscure 2 and Final Exam.

 ## For texts
+- [ObsCure Text Editor](https://github.com/HeitorSpectre/ObsCure-Text-Editor) - UI tool for editing texts from Obscure 1, Obscure 2, and Final Exam.
 - [Obscure LNG Tool](https://github.com/Kapie77/Obscure-LNG-Tool) - A cross-platform CLI tool for extracting and editing text from Obscure 1 and 2.
+It's a tool that has some issues and needs improvement.

 # Others